As the seconds go past, equally spaced out, one after another, in precision; be year end becomes less and less further away.

 It is time to reflect on everything great, good and could-be better, how it has shaped us.

+GOALS – Have we hit them?
+If yes, Congratulations.
 If it was a near miss, re-focus, aim and get the goal in the coming year.

+If you have missed and way off target, analyze what worked for you and what didn’t.
+No point beating yourself up over it.
 Just get back to the starting block / line and start all over again.
 If you did not leave the starting block / line; you have to be honest with yourself with the “why?”
+Then, get back on the starting block, focus, aim, get the target.

-If you want some form of consolation; even those who have achieved or just missed their goals this year,
+If you want some form of consolation; even those who have achieved or just missed their goals this year, have to start the new year at the starting block / line, the same as you.

 As we close the final hours, minutes, seconds, moments; let us rejoice and be grateful for our family, friends, people in general, who have impacted our lives, that the wonderful impressions in the time over 2025 become the memories that we want to keep all our lives.

+HAPPY NEW YEAR’S EVE 2025.
 FILLED WITH GRATITUDE, LOVE, PEACE AND JOY; LET US ENJOY THE LAST MOMENTS OF 2025.

 Where have all the days, the work days, that is; in the week gone?
 Before you realise that you are on one of the weekdays – Monday, Tuesday, Wednesday, Thursday, Friday; they vanish right beneath your feet.
 Time is moving so fast that warp speed seem unnervingly slow.
 It is quite unfortunate that many of us are moving from weekend to weekend, without actually living the workdays in each week.